 Hard money lenders provide financing to flip a house.

-Hard money lenders are one place to look, as they might offer a fix-and-flip loan where they cover 90 percent of a purchase price and 100 percent of expected renovation costs.
+Hard money lenders are one place to look, as they might offer a fix-and-flip credit line where they cover 90 percent of a purchase price and 100 percent of expected renovation costs.
 Interest rates might be as high as 15 percent for new flippers but gradually do down under 10 percent for those with multiple successful flips, as they are less risky.

 Private lenders can be found both locally and online.
 If you have yet to look into this, you’re likely to be shocked at how many folks are available here, willing to lend their own saved up money in exchange for a good chunk of the profits.
 Networking with other flippers is crucial so you can know what private lenders are used to paying out or accepting as deal terms, so you can negotiate with confidence and numbers they will respect.
 Also keep in mind that what works with one private lender might not with another; they don’t follow industry standards in terms of minimum credit scores and the like.
 Just make sure you learn how to vet private lenders and then do so before you get into business with someone.